FlavioSalvati/test-tutoring/src/content/faq/interesting-questions/physics/physics_84.md

 ---
 title: "Why do diamonds last forever?"
 summary: "Diamonds don't last forever, they degrade to graphite over long periods.
 Though diamond is metastable, it takes extreme heat or ion bombardment to overcome the energy barrier.
-Under normal conditions, the process is so slow that diamonds last millions of years, making "diamonds are forever" a good approximation for everyday use."
+Under normal conditions, the process is so slow that diamonds last millions of years, making 'diamonds are forever' a good approximation for everyday use."
 author: "Dr. Jacob Wilson"
 degree: "PhD in Particle Physics, University College London"
 tutor_type: "IB Physics Tutor"